TheHive-Project/CortexDocs/analyzer_requirements.md

 This analyzer comes in only one flavor.

 No configuration is needed.
 It can be used out of the box.

+### Team Cymru MHR
+This analyzer allows you to submit a file hash to [Team Cymru's Malware Hash Registrt](https://www.team-cymru.com/mhr.html), and return an evaluation (detection percentage)

+The analyzer comes in only one flavor called `HashLookup`.

+No configuration is required.
+It can be used out of the box.

 ### ThreatCrowd
 Look up domains, mail and IP addresses on [ThreatCrowd](https://www.threatcrowd.org/), a service powered by AlienVault.